rbuchberger/objective_elements/README.md

-**This gem is young and untested.
-Use with caution.**

-# Elements
+# Objective Elements

-This is a tiny gem that builds nicely formatted HTML from sane, readable Ruby.
+This is a tiny gem that builds nicely formatted HTML using sane, readable Ruby.
 I use it for jekyll plugins, but you can use it anywhere.
-It's ~100 lines, with no dependencies.
+It's ~100 lines, with no runtime dependencies beyond bundler and rake.

+Note: This gem doesn't actually know any HTML.
+It just knows how it should be formatted.

+## How it works:

+* Instantiate a `SingleTag` or `DoubleTag`

+* Attributes are a Hash, Content is an array.
+Define them on initialization, or later on.

+* Render it with `.to_s`.
+Get normal HTML without the pain.

+## Motivation:

 Have you ever tried to build HTML with string concatenation and interpolation?
-At first it seems simple, but once you account for all the what-ifs, the indentation, the closing tags, and the spaces you only need sometimes, it turns into a horrible mess.
+It starts out simply enough, but once you account for all the what-ifs, the indentation, the closing tags, and the spaces you only need sometimes, it turns into a horrible mess.

 The problem, of course, is that building long, complex, varying blocks of text with string concatenation and interpolation is fragile, unreadable, and painful.
-You know this, but you're not going to write an entirely new class just to spit out 10 lines of HTML, so you hammer through it and end up with code like this:
+You know this, but you're not going to write an entirely new class or pull in some big new dependency just for 10 lines of HTML.
+Instead, you just hammer through it and end up with code like this:

 ```ruby
 picture_tag = "<picture>\n"\